schmoelder/diss/doc/01_introduction/00_index.md

 The term *chromatography* was first used by Russian botanist Michail Tswett in the early 1900s to describe a method he developed for separating and analyzing chlorophyll extracts dissolved in organic solvents.
 When passing samples through a column packed with inulin, he observed that the mixture would separate into distinct colored bands which could be collected at the column outlet.
-He postulated that the separation is based on the ability of the dissolved components to physically interact with the immobilized inulin particles causing them to be retained longer on the column {cite}`Tswett1906`.
+He postulated that the separation is based on the ability of the dissolved components to physically interact with the immobilized inulin particles causing components to migrate through the column at different rates {cite}`Tswett1906`.

-However, the nonlinear effects inherent to these interactions, as well as the lack of sophisticated detectors posed difficulties in understanding and controlling the separation process.
+However, the nonlinear dependence of retention on solute concentration at high loads, as well as the lack of sophisticated detectors, posed difficulties in understanding and controlling the separation process.
-Furthermore, the technique initially suffered from low productivities, the ratio of purified product to the amount of packing material required, which made its application very inefficient and expensive.
+Furthermore, the technique initially suffered from low productivities (the ratio of purified product to the amount of packing material) making its application inefficient and expensive.
 For these reasons, chromatography was not widely adopted until almost three decades later when Tswett's work was rediscovered and established as a preparative separation method for a broad spectrum of chemical compounds {cite}`Guiochon2006`.

-Since then, the technique and our understanding of it have continuously evolved and expanded.
+Since then, both the technique and our understanding of it have evolved steadily.
-Already early on, efforts to improve the process performance led to creative solutions in the process design.
+From the early stages, efforts to improve process performance led to creative process designs.
-For example, when the method was applied on a large scale to purify rare earth materials required for nuclear research in the 1940s, cascading multi-column operations were considered to improve throughput.
+For example, when the method was scaled up in the 1940s to purify rare earth materials for nuclear research, cascading multi-column operations were introduced to increase throughput.
-Furthermore, the buffer composition was taken into account to minimize the use of expensive chemicals while still ensuring a suitable pH for the separation {cite}`Spedding1947`.
+The buffer composition was also adjusted to minimize the use of expensive chemicals while maintaining effective separation {cite}`Spedding1947`.
 In the 1960s, when the oil industry started using chromatography for hydrocarbons, the bigger production scales led to the development of continuous operating concepts like simulated moving bed (SMB) which could operate at much higher productivities than conventional batch-elution processes {cite}`SchmidtTraub2020`.
-This was accompanied by theoretical modeling and advancements in numerical process simulation which are a prerequisite for better understanding the inherent complex process dynamics and for rigorous process design and optimization.
+At the same time, progress in theoretical modeling and numerical simulation deepened the understanding of process dynamics, enabling more precise design and optimization.
-Simultaneously, the advancements in material sciences meant that highly selective adsorbents could be manufactured which opened the doors to applications in the biopharmaceutical industry, a trend which continues to this day {cite}`SchmidtTraub2020`.
+Meanwhile, advances in material science made it possible to produce highly selective adsorbents, opening up opportunities in the biopharmaceutical industry, a trend that continues today {cite}`SchmidtTraub2020`.

-Today, the technique is widely used, as many different adsorbents can be combined with a broad range of solvents.
+Today, the technique is widely used, as a broad range of stationary phases can be combined with diverse solvents.
-It is employed in the purification of basic bulk chemicals on a multi-ton scale.
+Its applications span from analytical chromatography, primarily used for characterization and quantification, to large-scale preparative purification of bulk chemicals on multi-ton scales
-This includes the preparative separation of petrochemical isomers and sugars, as well as the purification of essential chemicals such as amino acids and pharmaceuticals {cite}`SchmidtTraub2020`.
+These preparative applications include the separation of petrochemical isomers and sugars, as well as the purification of essential compounds such as amino acids and pharmaceuticals.
-In addition, it has many applications in performing complex separations in the biopharmaceutical industry, where there are stringent requirements regarding purity and regulatory compliance.
+In addition, it plays an important role in complex separations in the biopharmaceutical industry, where stringent requirements regarding purity and regulatory compliance must be met {cite}`SchmidtTraub2020`.

 % Operating Concepts
 Most process-scale chromatographic separations are performed using a single column.
-In conventional elution mode, small amounts of the mixture are injected periodically onto the chromatographic column and the mixture components elute as separated peaks from its outlet.
+In conventional batch-elution mode, small amounts of the mixture are injected periodically onto the chromatographic column and the mixture components elute as separated peaks from its outlet.
 However, as previously mentioned, many advanced operating modes exist that can outperform conventional batch chromatography in terms of productivity, solvent consumption, and recovery yield.
 For example, operating concepts like closed-loop recycling {cite}`Bombaugh1969,Heuer1995` or mixed-recycle steady-state recycling (MR-SSR) {cite}`Bailly1982,Sainio2009,Kaspereit2011` incorporate different strategies for the recycling of unresolved fractions from the column outlet back to the inlet with the aim of improving yield, solvent consumption and/or productivity {cite}`Sainio2009`.
 If purity requirements are low, bypass streams can be advantageous {cite}`Siitonen2012`.